-Imagine the item that pulls them in to your store is a foot traffic generator but all the other items in their basket are high profit.
+Imagine the item that pulls them into your store is a foot traffic generator, but all the other items in their basket are high profit.
 And your customer drops the basket because one or more products are out of stock.
-That's only a single shop but you only need to consider the compounded impact it would have on your profit margins.
+That's only a single shop, but you only need to consider the compounded impact on your profit margins.

 It sounds like an obvious bit of advice.
 It is.
 Your more advanced retailers will undoubtedly have a robust supply chain that will include a backup plan if some part of it fails.
 But that doesn't mean that it is also not easily overlooked by other retailers, both large and small.

 Regardless of how large or small you are, you must consider having a backup supplier.

 As for the complexity of the plan, it can be simple.
 So long as it can help you where the supply chain breaks, it should be okay.